 - Either party lacked the mental capacity to understand the nature and consequences of a marital relationship due to a mental disorder or developmental or physical disability.

-- Either or both parties were unable to consummate the marriage due to a lack of sexual relations by reason of impotence, physical incapacity, or mental incapacity.
+- Both parties could not consummate the marriage due to a lack of sexual relations because of impotence, physical incapacity, or mental incapacity.

 - The consent of either party was obtained by fraud in that: